SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

+\para{TC 3: Privacy/utility/usability tradeoffs of AFR systems.} The above paragraph raises an additional technical challenge of AFR design: balancing privacy, utility, and usability.
+There is a spectrum of ways to balance these.
+On one end are 3rd-party-adminstered AFR tools (c.f. stage~$\crc{1}$), which have the high usability and utility but intrude on privacy to allow 3rd party data processing.
+On the other end are high-overhead tools like fully homomorphic encryption, which have provable privacy but limited utility/usability.

+\looseness=-1 Where AFR tools should or can exist along this spectrum remains an open question for two reasons.
+First, we lack a deep understanding of how AFR users would prioritize these tradeoffs in practice.
+Prior studies show that users prefer privacy tools with minimal overhead~\cite{coopamootoo2020usage,wright2002privacy}, but only one study has explored how or if these preferences change in the AFR setting~\cite{faceoff}.
+Second, while many AFR tools have been proposed in recent years, the space of possible AFR designs remains sparsely populated.
+Consequently, it is worth considering whether this tradeoff is indeed fundamental, or if future AFR designs may evolve to accommodate all three.

-A related but distinct challenge faced by AFR systems is the permanence of face data.
-For better or for worse, most people have the same face their whole adult life~\footnote{Major plastic or reconstructive surgery excepted.}.
-Our faces may age, but they remain recognizable as uniquely ``us'' to most humans and FR systems~\cite{ling2009face}.
+\para{TC 4: Face images don't change.} A related, but distinct, challenge to TC 2 faced by AFR systems is the permanence of face data.
+For better or for worse, most people have the same face their whole adult life.
+As our faces age, they remain recognizable as uniquely ``us'' to most humans and FR systems~\cite{ling2009face}.
 The slow rate at which faces change is a major challenge for AFR tools.
 To be long-term effective, these tools must conceal the same piece of static data (a face) from numerous adversaries over many years.

 Once \adv~obtains \pr's protected face photo, they can try as many times as they want to break the protection~\cite{savior}.
 If \adv~ever succeeds, either in 1 month or 1 year, they ``win'' and \pr~loses, because modern FR systems only need one clean picture in the reference database to identify a person~\cite{arcface}.
 For example, Clearview.ai identified a person based on a single reference image in which the person's reflection appeared faintly in a mirror~\cite{hill_clearview}.
 Clearly, the issue of face data permanence poses a significant challenge for AFR tool development.